How do you calculate a fair divorce settlement?

 Where can I find out more about achieving a fair financial settlement?

-We are committed to supporting you in achieving a fair financial settlement on divorce without the need for a court hearing.
+We are committed to supporting you in achieving a fair financial settlement on divorce without the need for contested proceedings, where possible.

 Our divorce solicitors operate with the highest levels of integrity and will work with tact, sensitivity, and empathy at all times.